Kaiir Elam: Dallas Cowboys

-On March 12, 2025, Elam was traded to the Dallas Cowboys alongside a 2025 sixth-round pick in exchange for a 2025 fifth-round pick and 2026 seventh-round pick.
-On May 1, the Cowboys decline the fifth-year option in Elam's contract, making him a free agent in the 2026 offseason.
+On March 12, 2025, Elam was traded to the Dallas Cowboys alongside a 2025 sixth-round pick (#204-Ajani Cornelius) in exchange for a 2025 fifth-round pick (#170-Jordan Hancock) and 2026 seventh-round pick (#228-VJ Payne).
+On May 1, the Cowboys declined the fifth-year option in Elam's contract, making him a free agent after the season.
+The Cowboys acquired Elam to improve their depth at cornerback after losing Jourdan Lewis in free agency and having All-Pro Trevon Diggs limited with a left knee injury.
+After starting in the first four games, his playing time began to fluctuate, until the Week 11 contest against the Las Vegas Raiders where he logged zero defensive snaps.
+The Cowboys waived him on November 22.
+He appeared in 10 games (seven starts), while allowing 24 receptions for 314 yards and three touchdowns.